Relias

-Understanding Aggressive and Self-injurious Behavior
+Understanding Aggressive and Self-Injurious Behavior

 When addressing challenging behaviors, specifically when it comes to aggressive behaviors and self-injury, it’s important to understand the reason as to why these behaviors are occurring before determining a solution.
 The behavior of all living organisms serves specific purposes; and the reason behavior occurs varies depending on an individual’s need in a given moment.
 Dependent on the circumstances, one behavior can serve multiple functions or multiple behaviors can serve one purpose.